awst-austria/qa4sm/docs/developers_guide.md

     python manage.py createsuperuser

-Keep note of the username, email and password you enter here, you'll need it to log into the webapp later.
+Keep note of the username, email, and password you enter here, you'll need it to log into the webapp later.
 This should result in the message "Superuser created successfully."

 Populate the database with information about the datasets: